Director Cheatle Resigns And State Police Testimony

 I'd like to offer a point of clarification affirmatively about PSP's role.

-So he's going to say what the state police is role was in that situation.
+Okay, so he's going to state what the state police's role was in that situation.

 Prior to the shooting, our role was to support the Secret Service with personnel and assets that they requested.

-Additionally, we provided two marked cars with uniformed troopers outside of the secure perimeter to provide roving duties, as the name implies, responding to incidents that may occur as a large gathering of people were moving So they're just patrolling going back and forth quite offset.
+Additionally, we provided two marked cars with uniformed troopers outside of the secure perimeter to provide roving duties, as the name implies, responding to incidents that may occur as a large gathering of people were moving to the city.

-After the shooting, uh very early after the shooting, I had a conversation with the FBI, wherein the FBI is the responsible investigating agency for the attempted assassination of a former president under federal law.
+After the shooting, very early after the shooting, I had a conversation with the FBI wherein the FBI is the responsible investigating agency for the attempted assassination of a former president under federal law.

-I've been recently briefed about any time there's an officer involved shooting, guys, they have to investigate it and make sure that he acted with a reason and it was a clean shoe.
+I've been recently briefed about so anytime there's an officer involved shooting guys, they have to investigate it and make sure that he acted with a reason and it was a clean shoe.

 I didn't watch this testimony, guys.

-They're doing the murder investigation on the state side, and they're also doing and the injuries, and they're also doing the um the what's it called?
+They're doing the murder investigation on the state side and they're also doing and the injuries and they're also doing the what's it called?

-The um the investigation into the officer that was the Secret Service agent that did that did the shooting.
+The investigation into the officer that was the Secret Service agent that did the shooting.

 It's just it's protocol.

-have to do it anytime there's an officer-involved shooting.
+They have to do it anytime there's an officer involved shooting.

-I can tell you that the Pennsylvania City Police will fully cooperate with that investigation, and it's my hope that I can answer some questions here today without sacrificing that ongoing investigation and prove to be of value to the committee.
+I can tell you that the Pennsylvania State Police will fully cooperate with that investigation and it's my hope that I can answer some questions here today without sacrificing that ongoing investigation and prove to be of value to the committee.

 Thank you very much.